dsbowen/hemlock/docs_md/tutorial/deploy.md

 Make sure your app name is unique.
 I do this by adding a few random digits to the end of the app name.

-Once this process finishes (expect 5-10 minutes), you'll be able to see your app at <http://my-app-name.herokuapp.com/>.
+Once this process finishes (~5 minutes), you'll be able to see your app at <http://my-app-name.herokuapp.com/>.

 Go through your app and check for bugs before you start purchasing time on heroku servers.
 In addition to going through it manually, you can run the debugger in the production environment with: